Menstrual Cycle | Keto | Period | PMS | Best Foods | Worst Foods | Supplements

 Keto and the Menstrual Cycle

-To understand how keto affects your period, we must first take a detailed look at the phases of the female cycle.
+To understand how keto affects your period, we must first look at the phases of the female cycle.

-Knowing how your hormone balance changes throughout the menstrual cycle is the first important step in being able to optimize your health.
+Knowing how your hormone balance changes throughout the menstrual cycle is the first important step in optimizing your health.

 A normal menstrual cycle can last anywhere from 26 to 35 days (Mihm et al. 20111).